 Sabine Meyer is one of the world’s most renowned instrumental soloists.
 It is partly due to her that the clarinet, a solo instrument previously underestimated, recaptured the attention of the concert platform.

 Born in Crailsheim, she studied with Otto Hermann in Stuttgart and Hans Deinzer in Hanover, then embarked on a career as an orchestral musician and became member of the Symphonieorchester des Bayerischen Rundfunks.
 This was followed by an engagement as solo clarinettist at the Berliner Philharmoniker which she abandoned, as she was more and more in demand as a soloist.
-For almost a quarter of a century, numerous concerts and broadcast engagements led her to all musical centres of Europe, to North America, Japan and China and Australia.
+For more than 30 years, numerous concerts led her to all musical centres of Europe, to North America, Japan and China and Australia.

 Sabine Meyer is particularly interested in the field of chamber music, where she has formed much long-lasting collaboration.
-She has explored a wide range of chamber repertoire with such colleagues as Juliane Banse, Martin Helmchen, Daniel Hope, Nils Mönkemeyer, the Hagen, the Modigliani and the Schumann Quartet.
+Her chamber music partners are such colleagues as Christiane Karg, Martin Helmchen, Daniel Müller-Schott, Bertrand Chamayou, Nils Mönkemeyer, the Armida, the Modigliani and the Schumann Quartet.

-Sabine Meyer has made numerous recordings for EMI Classics; she also recorded for Deutsche Grammophon, Sony and CAvi-music.
+Sabine Meyer has made numerous recordings for EMI Classics (now Warner classics); she also recorded for Deutsche Grammophon, Sony and CAvi-music.
 The recorded repertoire varies from pre-classical to contemporary compositions and includes all important pieces for clarinet.
 For Sony she recorded Mozart arias, arranged for clarinet, a trio CD with Nils Mönkemeyer and William Youn and recently the “Fantasia” together with the Alliage Quintet.

 Sabine Meyer received eight “Echo Classic Awards”, is member of the “Academy of Arts Hamburg”.
 In 2010 she received the decoration „Chevalier des Arts et des Lettres“ from the French government.